__copyright__ = 'Copyright 2017-2018, http://radical.rutgers.edu'

 except Exception as ex:

-self._logger.exception('Unknown error in synchronizer.\
+self._logger.exception('Unknown error in synchronizer: %s. \

 Terminating thread')